Greg Reed: Legislation

-Reed was named Chairman of the Alabama Senate Health Committee for the 2011 term.
 During his tenure, he sponsored and passed Medicaid reform legislation that created Regional Care Organizations (RCOs).
 RCOs are self-sustaining managed care organizations that receive a capitated amount from Alabama Medicaid each year to provide services to Medicaid recipients within the RCO's geographical area.
+During the 2015 legislative session, Reed continued his Medicaid spearheaded legislation to create Integrated Care Networks (ICNs).
+The legislation allows ICNs to contract with Medicaid to provide long-term care under a capitated system.
+Alabama Medicaid estimates it will save taxpayers $1.5 billion over the first ten years.